Joseph Victor von Scheffel: Biography

 He was born at Karlsruhe.
 His father, a retired major in the Baden army, was a civil engineer and member of the commission for regulating the course of the Rhine; his mother, née Josephine Krederer, the daughter of a prosperous tradesman at Oberndorf am Neckar, was a woman of great intellectual powers and of a romantic disposition.
-Young Scheffel was educated at the lyceum at Karlsruhe and afterwards (1843–1847) at the universities of Munich, Heidelberg and Berlin.
+Young Scheffel was educated at the lyceum at Karlsruhe and afterwards (1843–1847) at the Ludwig-Maximilians-Universität München, Heidelberg University, and the Friedrich Wilhelm University of Berlin.

-After passing the state examination for admission to the judicial service, he graduated Doctor juris and for four years (1848–1852) held an official position at the town of Säckingen.
+After passing the state examination for admission to the judicial service, he graduated as Doctor juris and for four years (1848–1852) held an official position at the town of Säckingen.
 Here he wrote his epic poem Der Trompeter von Säkkingen (The Trumpeter of Säckingen) (1853), a romantic and humorous tale which immediately gained extraordinary popularity.
 It reached more than 250 editions and was made into an opera by Viktor Nessler in 1884.
 Scheffel next undertook a journey to Italy.